To request more information about this program, complete the form below:

-This class is to be taken prior to those listed below it.
+* This class is to be taken prior to those listed below it.

 Students who wish to earn only their master’s degree should inquire about our Master of Education in Special Education, which has 33 total credit hours.

-For admission into Alvernia Online’s online master’s in special education, you must have a baccalaureate degree with a GPA of 3.0 or higher and a valid Pennsylvania Teaching Certification.
+For admission into Alvernia Online’s online master’s in special education, you must have a baccalaureate degree with a GPA of 3.0 or higher.
 To apply:

 - Speak to an enrollment counselor